Heidi Jon Schmidt

 Please email me up to 1,000 words that you feel strongly about.
 If you only have an idea, send that.
 If you’re a thousand pages into a novel, send the first four.

-Please send it no later than Wednesday, April 29, to email@example.com .
+Please send it no later than Wednesday, TBA, to firstname.lastname@example.org .
 Send your work as a Word attachment, using Times New Roman, 12-point type.

 We will read, discuss, revise, and help each other go forward, each according to his or her most intense obsession.